z390development/z390/Doc/readme.txt

 z390 is a portable mainframe assembler, linker, and emulator utility for Windows which includes the following tools:
 * z390 - Graphical User Interface written in J2SE Swing Java
-* mz390 - macro processor to expand MLC source file to BAL source
+* mz390 - macro processor to expand MLC source file to BAL source code
-     *     CICS, PROLOG, and EPILOG options support EXEC CICS and EXEC SQL compatable statements which are reformatted into standard EXEC macro format for expansion.
+     *     CICS, PROLOG, and EPILOG options support EXEC CICS and EXEC SQL compatible statements which are reformatted into standard EXEC macro format for expansion.
-* az390 - assembler to translate BAL source file into OBJ file
+* az390 - assembler to translate BAL source code into OBJ file and generate PRN listing
 * lz390 - linker to translate OBJ files into 390 binary load module
 * ez390 - runtime emulator to exec 390 load modules running in 24 or 31 bit mode
 * GUAM GUI Access Method dialog option for MCS console, TN3270, and graphical user interfaces which are used by WTO, WTOR, TGET, and TPUT to support EXEC CICS.